vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 स् s is changed to the sonant र् r—unless, indeed, it be preceded by अ a or आ ā.

-Examples are: devapatir iva, çrīr iva; manur gacchati, tanūr apsu;
+Examples are: devapatir iva, śrīr iva; manur gacchati, tanūr apsu;
 svasṝr ajanayat; tayor adṛṣṭakāmaḥ; sarvāir guṇāiḥ; agner manve.

 a\.
-For a few cases like dūḍāça, dūṇāça, see below, 199d.
+For a few cases like dūḍāśa, dūṇāśa, see below, 199d.

 b\.
 The exclamation bhos (456) loses its s before vowels and sonant
 consonants: thus, bho nāiṣadha (and the s is sometimes found omitted